-Operational responsibility for monitoring the System of Quality Management: The Country Professional Practice Director and the Cluster Professional Practice Director are the individuals assigned operational responsibility for monitoring the SQM.
+Operational responsibility for monitoring the System of Quality Management: The Country Professional Practice Director is the individual assigned operational responsibility for monitoring the SQM.
 This includes concurring with or proposing changes to the recommended System of Quality Management annual evaluation conclusion.
-The Cluster Professional Practice Director, who remains accountable, assigns a Country SQM Monitoring Leader to assist them in fulfilling their System of Quality Management-related responsibilities.
-SQM Oversight Committee has been formed on a cluster level, chaired by the Cluster Professional Practice Director.
-The purpose of the SQM Oversight Committee is to oversee the monitoring processes and activities of the System of Quality

-Management.
-The SQM Oversight Committee includes the Cluster SQM Monitoring Leader, Country SQM Monitoring Delegates, Cluster Service Line Quality Leaders (Tax, Consulting and Strategy and Transactions), Cluster Assurance Quality Enablement Leader and Cluster Independence Leader.
+The Country Professional Practice Director, who remains accountable, assigns a Country SQM Monitoring Leader to assist them in fulfilling their System of Quality Management-related responsibilities.
+A SQM Oversight Committee has been formed, chaired by the Country Professional Practice Director.
+The purpose of the SQM Oversight Committee is to oversee the monitoring processes and activities of the System of Quality Management.
+The SQM Oversight Committee includes the Country SQM Monitoring Leader, Service Line Quality Leaders (Tax, Consulting and Strategy and Transactions), Assurance Quality Enablement Leader and Country Independence Leader.